 - Medium volatility balances both

 A high-RTP, high-volatility slot can run cold for 100 spins then pay 500× your bet.
 A low-RTP, low-volatility slot delivers frequent small wins but rarely big ones.
+If you play with a modest budget of a few hundred rand per session, low-to-medium volatility with high RTP gives you the most play time for your money.

 Where to Find RTP Information

-Licensed US casinos are required to make RTP information available.
+Reputable operators make RTP information available.
 You can find it:

-- On the game developer's website
+- On the game developer's official website

 Conclusion